Whatang/versionflow/README.md

     pip install -e .

 in your local copy of the versionflow repo.
-Now as you work on it your latest changes will always be available in the
+Now as you work on it your latest changes will always be available in the virtual environment.

 ## Acknowledgements